 Ferries Ma Liu Shui near University MTR station are less frequent.

-This beachfront campsite is the most popular sites in Camping in Hong Kong and is just a 20-minute drive from the airport.
+This beachfront campsite is the most popular site in Camping in Hong Kong and is just a 20-minute drive from the airport.
 The Pui O campsite has 54 clean camp bays with gorgeous views of the Pui O beach.
 Guests need to bring their own tents to their site.
 However, the campsite has other facilities like flushing toilets and eateries within the campground.
 The camp has a tranquil environment and pets are strictly prohibited.

-Location: Pui O, Lantau Island, Hong Kong
+Pui O, Lantau Island, Hong Kong

 Facilities: Camp bays, camping tables, barbecue pits, toilets, changing rooms, eateries, pavilions